Four subtitles this entry:

 - Since this paper is Open Access (as are all publications in the IJIDI), I will upload a copy which you’ll find at the end of this post.

-- I’ve made note of several statements therein which, because they reference other EDI-related papers or are common EDI themes, warrant further analysis:
+- I’ve made note of several statements therein (as follows) which, because they reference other EDI-related papers or are common EDI themes, warrant further analysis:

 - Bell (153): “Although many organizations strive to build an inclusive work environment, a truly inclusive organization develops over time, with effort and intentionality. ” Bell notes a ‘truly inclusive’ organization “is one where “employees are respected” and “[employees] feel a sense of belonging.
 (153)”